bryanoliverh/CodePractice-Golang/README.md

-# List of some of my LeetCode, HackerRank, and other practice codes!
+# List of some of my LeetCode, HackerRank, and other challenges!
 1. [compress.go](https://github.com/bryanoliverh/CodePractice-Golang/blob/main/compress.go)

  - Time Complexity: O(n)